Repurposing Denim: Easy No-Sew Coasters

 I’ve always been a blue jean girl.
 Now that I live and work full time on the Homestead, the only time you’ll see me in anything but denim is on Sunday morning in the church pew.
 And even then, it being a country church and all…

 We go through lots of denim because it’s basically all we both wear every day.
-And our blue jeans have different levels of western-wear.
+Different blue jeans have different purposes.

 Rustic Texas Cattle-Rancher Feel